 If a tutorial contains a video it should be hosted on our YouTube channel (which is not set up yet so email the other editors when you get a video).
 A backup of the file should also be stored in our Github repository, following the same principles of naming and storage as in sections for images and data described above and stored in the ‘assets’ directory:

-Once you and the author are happy with a tutorial, the next step is to move the lesson from the Submissions site to our main repository that hosts the live website.
+Once you and the author are happy with a tutorial, the next step is to recommend publication to the managing editor.
+This involves checking the files and adding some additional metadata before contacting them:

 Whitespace is important, so be sure that the indentation matches the other examples.